Henri-Willekens/mqtt-implementation/README.md

 ## Setup future elements
-o create new elements in the future, first create a folder.
+To create new elements in the future, first create a folder.
 The folder is either atoms, molecules or organisms.
 This is dependent on whether your element is created combining several elements.
 Then add three files available for each element:

 - Element.tsx (contains the React code)
 - Element.types.ts (contains the interface, what props does it have)